NextronSystems/analysis-cockpit-manual/administration/amc.rst

 -  Which systems with IP addresses starting "192.168." appear in "Incident" cases?

+You can also set a time when an asset was compromised.
+This is useful for example when you want to see which systems were compromised in the last 30 days.

 In combination with the ``ASGARD Query`` and ``Labels``, which are identical to your ASGARD, you can even narrow down the events by system group (e.g., Domain Controllers, or certain locations).